SoftwareAG/webmethods-helm-charts/microservicesruntime/examples/external-postgresql-db/README.md

 ## Create webMethods Database Components

 Before starting MSR, the `wmdb` database must be filled with assets using Database Component Configurator (DCC).
-See GitHub project [webMethods Image Creator](https://github.softwareag.com/PS/pswm-inno-container-image-creator) to create an image for DCC.
+You can use the utility [image-creator-using-Azure-DevOps](../../../utils/image-creator-using-azure-devops/README.md) to create an image for DCC.
 After DCC image `wm-dcc:10.15` is created, use following Kubernetes `run` command to create the *product* components `IS` in `wm-mws-db`:

 ```shell
 kubectl run wm-dcc-client --rm --tty -i --restart='Never' --image wm-dcc:10.15 --namespace msr --command -- /opt/softwareag/common/db/bin/dbConfigurator.sh -a CREATE -l "jdbc:wm:postgresql://wm-msr-db:5432;databaseName=wmdb" --dbms postgresql -u wm -p "manage" -pr IS